-- Do NOT use the machine if the throttle or any safety guard or mechanism is not installed or is not operating correctly - have the machine inspected and repaired at an authorised service centre before using it again. - Fully understand how to safely operate the machine and the sawing process to avoid "kick-back".
-See Operation. - Always hold the machine firmly with both hands during operation.
-Always use the machine handles.
+- Do NOT use the machine if the throttle or any safety guard or mechanism is not installed or is not operating correctly - have the machine inspected and repaired at an authorised service centre before using it again. - Always hold the machine firmly with both hands during operation.
+Always use the machine handles. - Do NOT use any auger attachment that is cracked or damaged in any way - replace it. - Ensure the auger is not obstructed before digging. - Ensure that all auger attachments are fully secured before digging. - If the auger jams, release the throttle trigger and stop the engine immediately.

-- Do NOT use the equipment for purposes it is not designed for, such as wood sawing.
+- Do NOT use the equipment for purposes it is not designed for, such as cutting concrete. - Do not attach the machine to fixed supports.